PhillipDaum/iplantit/README.md

 - The long term goal is to create community, more features and expand the product to help as many people as possible!

 ## How it works (up to 5 steps)
-1. user enters size and shape of their garden beds
+1. User enters the size and shape of their garden bed plot
-2.
+2. Algorithms match potential plants
-3.
-4.
-5.
+3. Users see several computer generated potential garden bed plots
+4. Later, we can add more features and a larger database
+5. Then we can help lots of people grow food!

 ## Solution Roadmap (needs work)
 1. Building a Minimum Viable Product
-    - really basic data set
-    - proof of concept

-2. Users can login and save gardens and beds

-3.
-- integrate more and more data
-- add features
-- build community

-4. Expand regions
-5. Expand garden types
+- <a href="https://docs.google.com/presentation/d/13Tld0auayDP0qe8fm_LJ7DUadZqYfe9nqoZZtEl-viA/edit?usp=sharing">Google Sheets Roadmap (in progress)<a>

 ## Team
 - Phil Daum

-### We need
-- someone to build a relational database that can be used for the seed data
-- front end developer who can take the draft
-- a back end person to link everything togethor
-- figure out how to link up some APIs
-- who can develop a vector based thing?

 # Additional